Technology & Manufacturing Association

 IMPORTANT NEWS!

 During the TMA school year, TMA has a limited enrollment of 48 YEAR 1 students.
 This is mainly due to the increased technology used throughout the Year 3 program.
-To maintain a healthy student-to-technology (Computers, simulators, and machines) ratio, we have to limit Year 1 enrollment numbers at this time.
+To maintain a healthy student-to-technology (including simulators and machines) ratio, we must limit Year 1 enrollment numbers at this time.

-No students can enroll in Year 1 without completing the program enrollment requirements.
+No student can enroll in Year 1 without completing the program enrollment requirements.

 General Information: